dlab-berkeley/git-fundamentals/0-5_remotes.md

 origin	git@github.com:deniederhut/git-fundamentals.git (push)
 ~~~

 This is useful if you have already initialized a git repository in your local directory that you want to live at a URL or server where other people are able to access it.
 To send our data to that remote, we'll `push` it.
-Try typing:
+Try changing a file, adding it, committing it, and then typing:

 ~~~{.input}
 git push
 ~~~

 What happens?
-If you're like me, you see:
+You should see:

 ~~~{.output}
 remote: Invalid username or password.